-Cost of delivering a loaf is 45p.
+The cost of delivering a loaf is 45p.

-So in this example we should either charge £3.56 per delivery or include 45p in the sale price of each product.
+So in this example, we should either charge £3.56 per delivery or include 45p in the sale price of each product.

-In the costing example the for sale price of the bread was 76p of which 45p is the distribution cost.
+In the costing example, the for sale price of the bread was 76p, of which 45p is the distribution cost.

-Taking into account your supply costs is a must for any bread delivery service!
+Considering your supply costs is a must for any bread delivery service!

 The total cost of fuel you expect to use in your business each month.
 This will include other journeys.

-How much should you reserve from each months earnings to maintain your vehicle?
+How much should you reserve from each month’s earnings to maintain your vehicle?

-How much the vehicle insurance and tax will cost each month.
+How much the vehicle insurance and tax will cost each month?

 You may want to reserve some money for parking, speeding or traffic fines if it is likely that you will receive them.
 Toll roads should also be considered.